Kingsthorpe College

-Kingsthorpe College (KC), formerly Kingsthorpe Community College and before that Kingsthorpe Upper School, is a secondary school with academy status in Kingsthorpe, Northampton.
-In September 2021 Kingsthorpe College joined the Orbis Education Trust, a Multi-Academy Trust, which also includes Southfield School in Kettering.
+Kingsthorpe College is a secondary school in Northampton, England.
+Formerly Kingsthorpe Community College (and before that, Kingsthorpe Upper School), it now has academy status.
+In September 2021 Kingsthorpe College joined the Orbis Education Trust, a multi-academy trust, which also includes Southfield School in Kettering.
 As of 2023, the school has approximately 1,400 students on roll, with 160 in the sixth form.

-The school moved into a new building in 2007, and is located on a single site on Boughton Green Road.
-It was previously split on two sites, the other being next to Welford Road, which was on the A5199.
+The school moved into a new building in 2007, and is located on a single site on Boughton Green Road in the suburb of Kingsthorpe.
+It was previously split on two sites, the other being next to Welford Road, which was on the A5199 road.
 The college has been a specialist sports college with a second specialism in history since 2006, after changing from a Language College and a former ICT College.

 Ofsted judgements

 In 2013 Ofsted said the school required improvement.
 In 2015 and again in 2019 it was judged Good.